 3. Participate in national public discussion to promote and build support for change;

-5. Work to elect its selected candidates to parliaments and councils across Australia; and
+5. Work to elect its selected candidates to parliaments and councils across Australia.

-To Express your Interest in participating in the Division, go to this form.
+To Express your Interest in participating in the Division, use this form.

 For a full outline of this place of Divisions in The Sensible Centre, see our Two Year Plan here.